pip-services/pip-services-docs/content/en/python/commons/data/any_value.md

 #### set_as_object
-Sets a new value for this object
+Sets a new value for this object.

 > set_as_object(value: Any)